-Come and experience one of the oldest forms of transportation in Canada!
-Students will learn how to safely travel with snowshoes and, once comfortable, snowshoe through the forest and maybe even try a few snowshoe games.
+Come and experience one of them oldest forms of transportation in Canada!
+Students will learn how to safely travel with snowshoes and, once comfortable, follow the snowshoe trail through the forest and maybe even try snowshoe games.

 The Incredible Insect Challenge

 In this scavenger hunt activity, students will be tasked with finding samples of insects and other living things found in the forests of Foley Mountain.
 Take the challenge and see who will earn the most points in this amazing race of nature discovery!